WhoIsJack/DySTrack/README.md

 include as much relevant information as possible.

-For PRs, please follow the conventions in the existing code base as closely as possible; use `black` and `isort` for code formatting and numpy-style doc strings, and include/update unit tests as necessary.
-That said, if you are unsure how to do these things, please raise an Issue or PR anyway and ask for support; if we find the time we are happy to help - after all, none of us are professional software developers and we are all still learning!
+For PRs, please follow the conventions in the existing code base as closely as possible, use `black` and `isort` for code formatting and numpy-style doc strings, and include/update unit tests and the documentation as necessary.

+That said, if you are unsure how to do these things, please raise an Issue or PR anyway and just ask for support!
+If we find the time, we are happy to help;
+after all, most of us are scientists (not professional software developers), and we are all always still learning!

+*Disclaimer:* We currently cannot guarantee any level of support whatsoever and retain full discretion to close Issues or reject Pull Requests for any reason.
+Nevertheless, we do aspire to be helpful and responsive to the extent our limited resources permit.

 All interactions must abide by the [Contributor Covenenat Code of Conduct](CODE_OF_CONDUCT.md).